-- The choke tube interior is best cleaned by leaving it in place while cleaning the barrel, as described under ROUTINE MAINTENANCE, below. - After removing the choke tube, carefully clean the choke tube recess using a suitable solvent and, if necessary, a barrel brush.
-Dry it using a suitable gun cleaning patch. - Make sure the choke tube is perfectly clean inside and outside.
-It may be necessary to use a metal brush to remove heavy carbon deposits on the outside of the choke tube.
+• The choke tube interior is best cleaned by leaving it in place while cleaning the barrel, as described under ROUTINE MAINTENANCE, below.

+• Make sure the choke tube is perfectly clean inside and outside.
+It may be necessary to use a metal brush to remove heavy carbon deposits or plastic fouling.

-INSTALLATION OF CHOKE TUBES
+INSTALLATION OF BARREL ATTACHMENTS